 to Learn more about Windward, their approach to creating and sustaining community, and you can get involved, visit their website www.windward.org

 The twenty-acre Herland Forest lies at the transition between the moist mountain forests of the western Cascades and the high prairies of eastern Washington, and features mixed stands of Ponderosa pine, Douglas fir and Oregon white oak.

-Guardians of Herland Forest
+Become a Guardian of Herland Forest

-Guardians are our name for those who have purchased a plot in the cemetery.
+“Guardian” is the title for those who have purchased a plot in the cemetery.

 Operating a cemetery in a forest creates enduring restrictions on the use and development of the land – helping ensure that the ecosystem’s vitality remains intact.